oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 ### Work flow for recovery of local Data Center - UI flow

 <iframe width="300" src="//youtube.com/embed/T03ai6FrMI4" frameborder="0" align="right" allowfullscreen="true"> </iframe>
-1. The user should first must initialize a Local Storage Domain.
+1. First must initialize a Local Storage Domain.
-2. The user should press the "import Storage Domain" button.
+2. Press the "import Storage Domain" button.
-3. The user should choose a file type domain Data/ Local on Host.
+3. Choose a file type domain Data/ Local on Host.
 4. Once the Storage Domain has been imported, the user should attach the Storage Domain to the Data Center they have created and initialized.
 5. After the Storage Domain is activated, go to the Storage main tab and pick the Storage Domain which was activated a moment ago.
 6. In the same Storage main tab, the user should see two sub tabs, "Import VMs" and "Import Templates", in the "Import VMs" sub tab, the user should see all the VMs which are candidates to be imported, and in the "Import Tempaltes" sub tab, there should be the same only for templates.